You are not alone

 I am struggling with school

 - After so long studying from home, it's natural to feel anxious about going to school.
 However you're feeling is valid and you are not alone.
-Two of our bloggers share how they're feeling and what's helping in our blog on coping with anxiety about going back to school.

 - If you're worried about catching Covid-19, remember that everyone is doing their best to prevent that from happening, and your school wouldn't have been able to reopen if it wasn't safe.

 - If you are experiencing bullying, have a look at our bullying page for more information, tips and advice.

 - If you are struggling with an eating problem and are finding it hard to adjust to being at school again, have a look at our eating problems page.

 Of course I’m scared, but with courage and support from others I’ll get there and so will you.